-During most shutdowns, managers and most laborers are off the floor of the facility, leaving time available to schedule routine maintenance on facility equipment, among other things.
+During most temporary shutdowns, managers and most laborers are off the floor of the facility, leaving time available to schedule routine maintenance on facility equipment, among other things.
 A skeleton crew can work efficiently and without much disruption from the production lines.
 Planned shutdowns can lead to improvements in the performance of equipment and processes.
 The Michigan Economic Development Corporation has noted that shutdowns “are an opportunity to reduce the energy, materials, safety hazards or waste connected with manufacturing.”

-According to IMPO Magazine, in order to complete a successful shutdown, a few guidelines should be followed.
+According to IMPO Magazine, in order to complete a successful temporary shutdown, a few guidelines should be followed.
 We added two others to the list to ensure a smooth transition.

 - Designate a leader.
 One person should manage the process from beginning to end and be the point person to make decisions.
 This leader should also be cognizant of the budget.
 Once a designated leader is chosen, the team determines in what order things will be accomplished.
 A workflow design might be established.